Grants and benefits to help you pay your energy bills

 If your supplier on 11 August 2024 isn’t in the scheme, you won’t get the discount.
 This is true even if you switched to a supplier in the scheme after this date.

-permanently live on a park home site
+To get the discount you must permanently live on a park home site and either:

 Income Support

-You can check how to apply to the Park Homes Warm Home Discount Scheme on the Charis website.
+Apply for the Park Homes Warm Home Discount Scheme on the Charis website.

 Winter Heating Payment